Thank you for looking at this information about baptism at St Jude’s. (Some people call it Christening)

 If as you read below, you feel that Baptism (otherwise known as Christening) isn’t quite for you yet, we do also offer a Thanksgiving Service that wouldn’t need to be in one of our main gatherings, when we can help you name your child, give thanks to God for them and ask for God’s blessing on them.
 Do ask us about this option if you would like to consider it and a typical type of service for a Thanksgiving can be read here for you to consider if it is something you may prefer: Thanksgiving_for_the_Gift_of_a_Child )

-This following video was designed for young people exploring faith and wanting to be baptised by full immersion – which is available to all if its wanted, or it can be done with water from a font onto the forehead.
+This following is a still from video designed for young people exploring faith and wanting to be baptised by full immersion – which is available to all if its wanted, or it can be done with water from a font onto the forehead.
 It has a great explanation of why a faith in Jesus is so important.
-(If you want to watch a non watermarked version we’ve paid for a download – we just can’t put it online for copyright reasons.
+(If you want to watch a non watermarked version please just ask us to view it, we’ve paid for a download – we just can’t put it online for copyright reasons.
+If you would like to see it in its entirity online, you can here)

 Baptism marks the start of a new beginning, a relationship with God, the Creator of the Universe, through his son, Jesus.
 As we recognise Jesus for who he is, that he did everything needed to enable us to come into this relationship with him we can decide we want to follow him and tell others about the great things he does in our lives.
 And that means turning away from stuff that messes up our lives and gets in the way of knowing God, to lives that work the way they were made to be – in a relationship with God.
 Baptism is the start of that process, a life long one that is so fruitful and meaningful.